Vitamin D and COVID-19 Research

 AmeriCorps Program: Vitamin D Research Community Outreach

-We are now accepting applications for full and part time positions for the 2021-22 year beginning throughout the fall (October-November 2021).
-Short term positions, as well as positions that last up to a year, are available.
+We are now accepting applications for full and part time positions beginning in Fall 2022 and Winter 2023.
+Short term positions (6-8 months), as well as positions that last up to 10-11 months, are available.
 Contact us to learn more about what types of positions may be available!

 Below are the position descriptions Vitamin D Community Outreach at University of Chicago Medical Center (UCMC).
 Visit our C4P AmeriCorps Program website to learn about other host sites.